Skilled DWI Lawyer in Elizabeth, NJ

 Under a new law yet to go into effect, drivers may be allowed to retain their driving privileges but will be required to use an ignition interlock device.
 This device is placed inside your vehicle and will require you to submit to a breath test each and every time you drive and every 20 minutes while you are driving.
 If your BAC is above 0.00, your car will not start.

 The consequences of being convicted of a DWI in Elizabeth, NJ are very serious.
 Not only is your freedom at stake, but so is your reputation and your driving privileges.
 Furthermore, the long-term financial consequences of a DWI conviction can be economically devastating.
 Many people simply can no longer afford to drive following a conviction.
-In order to prevent the worst of these consequences, you need a lawyer in Elizabeth, NJ who can help you build the strongest defense for your case.
+In order to prevent the worst of these consequences, you need a DWI lawyer Elizabeth, NJ who can help you build the strongest defense for your case.
 The Law Office of Eric M. Mark has the experience and the ability to help you get the best outcome for your case.

 DWI Defense Strategies